rossanot/kedro_mlops_shopping_trends/README.md

 </figure>

-The MLflow dashboard can be run using the following command
+To run the MLflow dashboard use the following command,

 ```bash
 mlflow ui --backend-store-uri ./mlflow_runs